TLALOC Vase

-The window vase TLALOC with 7 compartments.
-It is attached to a window with the supplied suction cups or to a wall with nails.
-This object is lightness, surprise, flexibility and transparency.
+The TLALOC window vase with 7 compartments.
+It can be attached to a window using the suction cups provided or to a wall using nails.
+This object embodies lightness, surprise, flexibility, and transparency.
 A vase with a view.
 Designed by Assia Quétin for Pa Design, Paris.

 Edition PA Design